-5 1Listen to these words, this lament I pronounce over you, nation of Israel, Ezk 2 "Virgin Israel is fallen, never to rise again! ^{19:1} Lm With none to help her up, abandoned, she lies 1:1 upon her own land."
+Listen to these words, this lament I pronounce over you, nation of Israel, "Virgin Israel is fallen, never to rise again!
+With none to help her up, abandoned, she lies upon her own land."

-3For Yahweh says this, "The city that went forth to war a thousand strong shall be left with a hundred, and that which went forth with a hundred shall be left with ten in Israel."
+For Yahweh says this, "The city that went forth to war a thousand strong shall be left with a hundred, and that which went forth with a hundred shall be left with ten in Israel."

-4For Yahweh says this to the nation of Hos 10.12 Israel, "Seek me, that you may live, 5 but not It in Bethel nor come to Gilgal, nor pass through 19:16 to Beersheba.
+For Yahweh says this to the nation of Hos Israel, "Seek me, that you may live, but Mt19:16 not in Bethel; nor come to Gilgal; nor pass through to Beersheba.
 For Gilgal shall be led into exile and Bethel brought to nothing."

-6Seek Yahweh, that you may live, or he will rush like fire on the nation of Joseph and no one will be at Bethel to quench the blaze.
+Seek Yahweh, that you may live; or he will rush like fire on the nation of Joseph and no one will be at Bethel to quench the blaze.

-8He who made the Pleiades and Orion, who turns dusk to dawn and darkens the day into night, who summons the waters of the sea and pours them out upon the earth -Yahweh is his name.
-9He makes destruction flash forth against the strong, and brings ruin upon the fortified city.
+He who made the Pleiades and Orion, who turns dusk to dawn and darkens the day into night, who summons the waters of the sea and pours them out upon the earth-Yahweh is his name.
+He makes destruction flash forth against the strong, and brings ruin upon the fortified city.

-7Woe to those whose decrees are bitterness, not justice, who trample on the rights!
+Woe to those whose decrees are bitterness, not justice, who trample on the rights!

-l m 10 You hate him who reproves in 3:15 ^{Is} court; you despise him who speaks the truth.
+You hate him who reproves in ls 520 court; you despise him who speaks the truth.

-11Because you have trampled on the Mic 6:15 poor and extorted levies on their grain, 1:13 though you have built mansions of hewn stones you will not dwell in them; though you have planted choice grapevines, you shall not drink of their wine.
+Because you have trampled on Mic the poor and extorted levies on their /29 grain, though you have built mansions of hewn stones, you will not dwell in them; though you have planted choice grapevines, you shall not drink of their wine.

-12For I know the number of your crimes and how grievous are your sins: persecuting the just, taking bribes, turning away the needy at the gates.
-13See, how the prudent keep silent at through the rituals and offer sacrifices.
-God will not pay attention to their evil ways.
-But that is not the way it is.
+For I know the number of your crimes and how grievous are your sins: persecuting the just, taking bribes, turning away the needy at the gates.

-^{2:3} this time, for it is an evil time.
+See, how the prudent keep silent at Mic 2:3 this time, for it is an evil time.